Social Learning Theory

 In the field of psychology, Various therapy approaches incorporate the principles of Social Learning Theory.
 Therapists use modeling, role-playing, and observational learning to help individuals acquire adaptive behaviors and coping mechanisms, particularly in the context of behavior modification and social skills training.

-See Therapy Styles for more on this
+See Behavior Modification for more on this style of therapy

 Media Influence